 The political situation in Thailand is unpredictable and sometimes volatile.
 Over recent years there have been instances of civil and political unrest resulting in large demonstrations and in some cases violence.

-Alcohol and drugs can lead to you being less alert, less in control and less aware of your environment.
+Alcohol and drugs can lead to you being less alert, less in control and less aware of your environment resulting in accidents, injuries, robbery, assaults and lost travel documents.
 If you drink, know your limit.
 Drinks served in bars overseas are often stronger than those in the UK.
-Some British nationals have suffered severe psychiatric problems because of drug use, resulting in some suicides.
+Some British nationals in Thailand have suffered severe psychiatric problems because of drug use, resulting in some suicides.

 Be aware of the possibility of credit card fraud.
 Don’t lose sight of your card during transactions.
 There have been incidents of ATM skimming in Thailand.
 Where possible use an ATM within a bank and always protect your PIN.